 The Data Analytics Revolution is here.
 It is transforming how companies organize, operate, manage talent, and create value.
 In fact, advanced data analytics is now a quintessential business matter.
 It is important for CEOs and top executives to be able to clearly articulate its purpose and translate it into action.
 Yet, this is not so.

 CEOs and top executives are finding it difficult to articulate the clarity of purpose and act on it.
 It must not just stay in an Analytics department but must be embedded throughout the organization where the insights will be used.
 Leaders with strong intuition do not just become better equipped to kick the tires on their analytics efforts.
-They can capably address the many critical top management challenges by employing a range of tools, employing the right personnel, applying hard metrics, and asking hard questions.
+Leadership Development now calls for leaders to be capable of addressing many critical top management challenges.
+It now requires employing a range of tools, employing the right personnel, applying hard metrics, and asking hard questions.

 Data Analytics is a means to an end.
 It is a discriminating tool for identifying and implementing a value-driving answer.
 It can unleash insights that could be the very core of your organization’s approach to improving performance.
 This, however, cannot be achieved if there is no clarity in the purpose of your data.